Buying Guide

 Cooling

-If you tend to sleep hot, cooling technology should be a priority.
-Look for features like gel or copper infusions in the foam layers, open-cell foam construction, breathable covers, and (in hybrids) pocketed coil airflow.
-Copper-infused foams serve double duty by conducting heat away from the body while also providing antimicrobial properties.
+If you sleep hot, pay attention to this.
+Look for gel or copper infusions in the foam, open-cell foam construction, breathable covers, and (in hybrids) pocketed coil airflow.
+Copper-infused foam does double duty: it conducts heat away from your body and has antimicrobial properties.
+I noticed a clear temperature difference between standard memory foam and copper-infused foam during testing.

 Motion Isolation